Redned235/SimCraft/README.md

     java -jar SimCraft.jar -c <city directory> -g <game directory> -o <output>
     ```
 4. Once everything has completed, place the output directory inside your Minecraft `saves` file, and teleport to the coordinates the city was pasted at (it will print this in the console).

+## Contributing
+See the [Contributing](https://github.com/Redned235/SimCraft/blob/master/CONTRIBUTING.md) file for more information.

 ## Libraries Used
 - [SimReader](https://github.com/Redned235/SimReader)